Ingenjorsarbete-For-Klimatet/ifk-lantmateriet/docs/api.md

-In order to access the API a token must be generated from [here](https://apimanager.lantmateriet.se){target="\_blank"} and set as en environment variable
+In order to access the API a token must be generated from [here](https://apimanager.lantmateriet.se){target="\_blank"} and set as an environment variable

 ```bash
 export LANTMATERIET_API_TOKEN=...